datenstrom/yellow/STYLEGUIDE.md

 ## How to format documentation

-* Use Markdown for text formatting.
+* Use Markdown for text formatting, consistent identation with 4 spaces, no tabs.
 * Titles should be one line and may contain the version number, e.g. `Core 0.9.1`.
 * Descriptions should be one line, e.g. `Core functionality of your website`.
-* Headings should be in the following order, applies mostly to extensions:
+* Headings should be in the following order, applies to `README.md` files only:
   `How to install an extension`
   `How to...`
   `Examples`